kawilliams/kawilliams.github.io/teaching/hci/oral-exam.md

 ## Preparation
 Each week, our course schedule will contain a set of content you are asked to consume.
 Often this will involve short readings, YouTube videos, podcasts, or slide decks.
 My goal is to transform the lecture section of the course into a design studio as much as possible (think of it as a hybrid "flipped" classroom).
 While there will be a lecture roughly once a week, talking through a million examples only gives you limited design capabilities.
 Iterating through, presenting, and critiquing each others’ designs is where you will really learn to build in a human-centered way.

 Weekly, you will be asked to fill out a short quiz based on that week’s content.
 The content may come from the readings or from the lecture.
 These are *optional* (as in, they will not affect your grade); however, you are encouraged to participate, as these questions will help you prepare for the types of things we might ask during the oral exam.
+Note: these optional quizzes are closed -- if you completed the quiz when it was assigned, I graded it.
+I will not grade late submissions.